rexonull/zbot/README.md

 # zbot
-A discord bot for our server
+A discord bot written with discord.py